Star Trek TOS - Season 3 - Episode 03

 - Spock deciphering the symbols on the alien monument.

-- Spock's mild meld with Kirk.
+- Spock's mind meld with Kirk.

 - The death of Kirk's wife.